3.V

 3.V is the third studio album by American hard rock band Zebra, released in 1986 by Atlantic Records.
-The album failed to chart – it would be the group's last studio album for Atlantic before being dropped from the label.
-The album went out-of-print in 1990.
+The album failed to chart – it would be the group's last studio album for Atlantic before being dropped from the label, and their last full-length studio album for 17 years, until Zebra IV in 2003.
+The album went out-of-print by early 1989.
 It was reissued in 2007 as an import paired on one CD with No Tellin' Lies, another deleted title, as the stand-alone compact disc version became a scarce collector's item in the meantime.
 3.V, along with the first two Zebra albums, was reissued on CD again in Japan in 2013.
 In 2016 Rock Candy Records reissued the album on CD.